kevin-j-m/kjm-blog/content/posts/to-change-or-not-to-change.md

 date = 2021-04-18T07:29:25-04:00
-tags = ["ruby", "software-design"] summary = "Here are more questions to try to answer THAT question"
+tags = ["ruby", "software-design"] summary = "Here are more questions to try to answer THAT question" description = "Here is a set of criteria to apply when determining between different options."
 +++

 ## Evaluating Alternatives